All About Comma and Question Mark Butterflies

 Unique Punctuation Wing Markings

-With their wings closed, these butterflies look a little drab but you can see the markings that give them their name.
-With their wings open they show gorgeous orange coloration.
-Look closely at their hindwings to find the punctuation marks they’re named for.
+With their wings closed, these butterflies look a little drab but you can see their long wingtips and the markings that give them their name.
+With their wings open they show gorgeous dark orange and black coloration (more orange in winter).
+Look closely at their brown and tan hindwings to find the punctuation marks they’re named for.
 A comma butterfly has a white or silver mark similar to a comma, while a question mark butterfly has an extra dot underneath.

 Learn how to attract butterflies in 9 easy ways.